-FELIX ENRICO R. ALFILER, 66, Filipino, was elected as Vice Chairman/Independent Director of the Bank effective on January 1, 2012.
-He completed his undergraduate and graduate studies in Statistics at the University of the Philippines in 1973 and 1976, respectively.
-He undertook various continuing education programs, including financial analysis and policy, at the IMF Institute of Washington, D.C. in 1981 and on the restructured electricity industry of the UK in London in 1996.
-He has published articles relating to, among others, the globalization of the Philippine financial market, policy responses to surges in capital inflows and the Philippine debt crisis of 1985.
-He is currently the Chairman/Independent Director of PNB RCI Holdings Co., Ltd. and an Independent Director of PNB-IBJL Leasing and Finance Corporation, PNB Savings Bank and PNB International Investments Corp.
-He previously held various distinguished positions, namely: Philippine Representative to the World Bank Group Executive Board in Washington, D.C., Special Assistant to the Philippine Secretary of Finance for International Operations and Privatization, Director of the Bangko Sentral ng Pilipinas, Assistant to the Governor of the Central Bank of the Philippines, Advisor to the Executive Director at the International Monetary Fund, Associate Director at the Central Bank and Head of the Technical Group of the CB Open Market Committee.
-Mr. Alfiler was also the Monetary Policy Expert in the Economics Sub-Committee of the 1985-1986 Philippine Debt Negotiating Team which negotiated with over 400 private international creditors for the rescheduling of the Philippines' medium- and long-term foreign debts.
-In the private sector, Mr. Alfiler was an Advisor at Lazaro Tiu and Associates, Inc., President of Pilgrims (Asia Pacific) Advisors, Ltd., President of the Cement Manufacturers Association of the Philippines (CeMAP), Board Member of the Federation of Philippine Industries (FPI), and Vice President of the Philippine Product Safety and Quality Foundation, Inc. and Convenor for Fair Trade Alliance.
+- Chairman/Independent Director of PNB RCI Holdings Co., Ltd. - Independent Director of PNB-IBJL Leasing and Finance Corporation, PNB Savings Bank and PNB International Investments Corp.

+- Senior Advisor to the World Bank Group Executive Board in Washington, D.C. - Special Assistant to the Philippine Secretary of Finance for International Operations and Privatization - Director of the Bangko Sentral ng Pilipinas - Assistant to the Governor of the Central Bank of the Philippines - Senior Advisor to the Executive Director at the International Monetary Fund - Associate Director at the Central Bank - Head of the Technical Group of the CB Open Market Committee - Monetary Policy Expert in the Economics Sub-Committee of the 1985-1986 Philippine Debt Negotiating Team which negotiated with over 400 private international creditors for the rescheduling of the Philippines' medium- and long-term foreign debts - Advisor at Lazaro Tiu and Associates, Inc. - President of Pilgrims (Asia Pacific) Advisors, Ltd. - President of the Cement Manufacturers Association of the Philippines (CeMAP) - Board Member of the Federation of Philippine Industries (FPI) - Vice President of the Philippine Product Safety and Quality Foundation, Inc. - Convenor for Fair Trade Alliance.